-Uncertainty for elevation change and basal melt rate products depends on the time interval.
-For example, assuming that errors are uncorrelated, a 1-m absolute error in surface elevation should result in \sim 1.4 m combined error in elevation change.
-This elevation change uncertainty should remain constant, so integrating observations over longer periods will result in greater

-500 signal-to-noise for annual elevation change rates (e.g., ~1.4 m/yr error for a 1-year interval or ~0.7 m/yr for a 2-year interval, assuming constant rates).
-This estimate does not, however, include slope-dependent vertical error due to cumulative horizontal displacement error, which will increase for longer time intervals.
+- 490 melt rate calculations, and some of the persistent high and low basal melt rate values <1-2 km downstream of the grounding line may be related to evolving grounding line position and insufficient masking over grounded ice (Joughin et al., 2016; Milillo et al., 2017).
+Transient regrounding of keels will yield increased surface elevations and larger apparent freeboard thickness values.
+This may also lead to localized ice deformation and non-zero vertical strain rates that are inconsistent with the assumption that surface velocity equals the column-average velocity. - 495 Uncertainty for elevation change and basal melt rate products depends on the time interval.
+For example, assuming that errors are uncorrelated, a 1-m absolute error in surface elevation should result in ~1.4 m root-mean-square error in elevation change.
+This elevation change uncertainty should remain constant, so integrating observations over longer periods will result in greater signal-to-noise for annual elevation change rates (e.g., ~1.4 m/yr uncertainty for a 1-year interval or ~0.7 m/yr for a 2-year interval, assuming constant rates).
+This estimate does not, however, include slope-dependent vertical error due to cumulative - 500 horizontal displacement error, which will increase for longer time intervals.
 It is challenging to quantify this Dh/Dt uncertainty contribution in a forward sense, as multiple sources (e.g., cumulative displacement error from velocities, DEM co-registration, DEM resampling) can lead to slope- and aspect-dependent errors.
-Basal melt rate products can also include artifacts over shear

-505 margins and near the ice front due to anomalously large Dh/Dt values (+/-20-40 m) from advection of near-vertical surface gradients (e.g., ice front, icebergs, rifts) and errors in velocity divergence.

-The stacking and averaging approaches described in Section 3.6 should reduce many of these errors, but this improvement is difficult to capture with formal error estimates.
-The initial-pixel stack per-pixel NMAD (Section 3.5.1) and along-flow per-pixel standard deviation (Section 3.6.1) metrics can provide maps of uncertainty, but these estimates will also include any true

-510 basal melt rate temporal variability during the observation period.
+Basal melt rate products can also include artifacts over shear margins and near the ice front due to anomalously large Dh/Dt values (+/-20-40 m) from advection of near-vertical surface gradients (e.g., ice front, icebergs, rifts) and errors in velocity divergence. - 505 The stacking and averaging approaches described in Section 2.9.3 should reduce many of these errors, but this improvement is difficult to capture with formal error estimates.
+The initial-pixel stack per-pixel NMAD (Section 2.9.2.1) and along-flow per-pixel standard deviation (Section 2.9.3.1) metrics can provide maps of uncertainty, but these estimates will also include any true basal melt rate temporal variability during the observation period.

-4 Results
+3 Results

-4.1 Long-term Eulerian elevation change
+510 3.1 Long-term Eulerian elevation change

-Figure 8 shows long-term Eulerian elevation change (dh/dt) for the full study area.
-From 2003 to 2010, thinning rates <30 km upstream of the grounding line were ~5-10 m/yr, while those farther upstream over the catchment were ~1 m/yr.
-From 2010
+Figure 7 shows long-term Eulerian elevation change (dh/dt) for the full study area.
+From 2003-2010, thinning rates <30 km upstream of the grounding line were ~5-10 m/yr, while those farther upstream over the catchment were ~1 m/yr.
+From 2010-2015, thinning rates near the grounding line decreased to ~0-1 m/yr, with increased thinning of ~1-2 m/yr over the catchment.
+We also note significantly increased 2010-2015 thinning rates (~3-4 m/yr) over upstream ice stream shear margins within ~60

-515 to 2015, thinning rates near the grounding line decreased to $\sim 0-1$ m/yr, with increased thinning of $\sim 1-2$ m/yr over the catchment.
-Thinning rates also increased to $\sim 3-4$ m/yr over upstream ice stream shear margins within ~ 60 km of the grounding line, especially the north shear margin.
+515 km of the grounding line, especially the north shear margin.

-A series of curvilinear elevation anomaly "bands" with orientation approximately transverse to flow is apparent over the catchment \sim 40-100 km upstream of the grounding line (Figure 8D).
-These features are related to dense series of arcuate surface

-520 crevasses (e.g., Scott et al., 2010) that display elevation change due to advection.
+A series of curvilinear elevation anomaly "bands" with orientation approximately transverse to flow is apparent over the catchment \sim 40-100 km upstream of the grounding line (Figure 7D).
+These features are related to dense series of arcuate surface crevasses (e.g., Scott et al., 2010) that display elevation change due to advection during the 2010-2015 period.
 Individual DEMs show elevation differences of ~0.5 m between these crevasse bands and inter-band surfaces.